techidaily/site-win11-tips/source/_posts/how-to-install-microsoft-defender-application-guard-for-edge-in-windows-11.md

  Another method to install Microsoft Defender Application Guard is through the Local Group Policy Editor.
 This method requires some advanced knowledge and might be challenging for some users but don't worry; if you follow the steps, you'll be okay.

  You'll also find that if you're on Windows Home, the below instructions won't work.
 This is because it's not enabled by default on Home.
-Fortunately, you can learn[how to access the Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before you perform this fix.
+Fortunately, you can learn [how to access the Group Policy Editor on Windows Home](https://www.makeuseof.com/tag/access-group-policy-editor-even-windows-home-settings-try/) before you perform this fix.

  Follow the steps given below to install Microsoft Defender Application Guard using Local Group Policy Editor: